Estimated reading time: 4 minutes

-Paying your company’s bills on time is an important habit that presents you with several benefits.
-It can save you money, improve your business credit score, and help you obtain business funding with a lower interest rate down the road.
+Paying your small business’s bills on time is an important habit that presents several benefits.
+It can save you money, improve your business credit score and help you obtain business funding at a favorable rate down the road.
 And, let us not forget your employees.
 They expect to receive their paychecks on the day(s) they are due each month.
-One way that you can pay your bills and your employees on time, is by transferring funds electronically on the Automated Clearing House (ACH) network.
+You can pay your bills and employees on time by transferring funds electronically on the Automated Clearing House (ACH) network.

 If you want to learn how ACH transfers work, this Balboa Capital blog is for you.
-It features all of the information you need about ACH transfers, as well as tips on how to set up an ACH account so you can start sending and receiving payments.
+It features all the information you need about ACH transfers and tips on setting up an ACH account so you can start sending and receiving payments.

 History of the ACH.

-According to the National Automated Clearing House Association (Nacha®) website, the evolution of electronic payments dates back to 1968, when the Special Committee on Paperless Entries (SCOPE) was formed to evaluate the technology that was being used to clear paper checks, and determine if it could handle the volume that was soaring each year.
-SCOPE’s findings, along with the results of a comprehensive research study sponsored by the American Bankers Association, led to the development of our nation’s first ACH associations and network in the 1970s.
+According to the National Automated Clearing House Association (Nacha®) website, the evolution of electronic payments dates back to 1968, when the Special Committee on Paperless Entries (SCOPE) was formed to evaluate the technology used to clear paper checks and determine if it could handle the volume that was soaring each year.
+SCOPE’s findings and the results of a comprehensive research study sponsored by the American Bankers Association led to the development of our nation’s first ACH associations and network in the 1970s.

 Benefits of ACH payments.

 Thanks to the ACH, the days of filling out checks, stuffing envelopes, buying stamps, and hoping that your mail arrives on time are over.
-The ACH makes paying bills and transferring money to your vendors or suppliers a snap.
+Instead, the ACH makes paying bills and transferring money to your vendors or suppliers a snap.
 In addition, you can set up your ACH to receive scheduled payments from your customers, such as installment payments or monthly subscription plans over a set period.
-This eliminates the need to call your customers and send reminder letters if they accidently forget to send their payments via regular mail.
+This eliminates calling your customers and sending reminder letters if they forget to send their payments via regular mail.
 You can even use your ACH to deposit money into your employees’ bank accounts on payday.